You will need

 - Each group should think of different ways that camp kitchen gadgets that could help everyone keep their cooking space safe and hygienic.
 They should jot their ideas down on some scrap paper.

-- Each group should work together to choose a few of their ideas and think about the gadgets that could help.
+- In the groups, everyone should work together to choose a few of their ideas and think about the gadgets that could help.

 - Each group should choose their best gadget idea.
 An adult should help each group risk assess the use of the gadget, its construction, and its portability before they make their final choice.